FOREX-Euro falls to 5-week lows as debt crisis deepens

 France and Germany clashed over whether the European Central Bank should intervene to halt the debt crisis.

-A French government spokeswoman said the ECB's role is to ensure the stability of the euro and also the financial stability of Europe.
+A French government spokeswoman said the ECB's role is to ensure the stability of the euro, but also the financial stability of Europe.
 But German Chancellor Angela Merkel made clear Berlin would resist pressure for the central bank to take a bigger role in resolving the debt crisis.
 [ID:nL5E7MF410]

 Western Union's Bregg said the rise in French borrowing costs was especially worrying.
 "Rumors of a debt downgrade are circling daily.
 This is not good news, especially when France is one of the main funding countries for the bailout fund and Europe's number two economy."
-(Reporting by Nick Olivari and Wanfeng Zhou, Editing by Chizu Nomiyama)
+(Editing by Leslie Adler)

 * Ten appoints administrators after Murdoch pulls debt guarantee